Destin Tucker - Director of Admissions

 The second phase of the First-Year Initiative combines Welcome Weekend activities and the GENS 101 - General Studies, Seminar in Freshman Studies class.
 Welcome Weekend begins on the Thursday prior to the first day of regular classes when first-year students take part in a variety of programs and activities designed to orient them to the university environment.
-It is during this weekend that students will be introduced to their faculty mentor and specially trained peer mentor (PEP Leader) and begin their General Studies 101 class.
-The class meets weekly during the fall semester and the class content places great emphasis on study skills and student success principles.
-Detailed information about Welcome Weekend and the GENS 101 class will be mailed to all students who apply for admission.
+It is during this weekend that students will be introduced to their faculty mentor and specially trained peer mentor (PEP Leader).
+GENS 101 meets weekly during the fall semester and the class content places great emphasis on study skills and student success principles.
+Detailed information about Welcome Weekend and the GENS 101 class will be shared with all admitted first-year students.
 GENS 101 is a two credit-hour semester-long class graded “A-F” that counts in scholarship grade point average calculation.
 The university strongly encourages all first-year students to enroll in the First-Year Initiative.
 It provides the needed foundation for building success which leads to graduation.

 The General Assembly of Tennessee requires entering students to complete an immunization compliance process.
 All immunization documentation must be submitted through Med+Proctor.